-It seemed almost impossible for any tech company of the 90’s to emerge from the so-called Dotcom Bubble entirely unscathed.
+It seemed almost impossible for any tech company of the 90’s to emerge from the so-called Dotcom Bubble (and resulting Crash) entirely unscathed.

-In relative terms at least, CoolSavings merely got its hair mussed.
+CoolSavings was no exception.
+But it did survive.
+And in relative terms at least, merely got its hair mussed.

-So why focus on this twenty year-old deal toy?
+So why focus on this 23-year-old deal—and its deal toy?

-A more compelling aspect of this deal toy—and the underlying deal—might be that none of the three listed underwriters is still in existence.
+A more compelling aspect of this deal toy—and its underlying deal—might be that none of the three listed underwriters are still in existence.

 What happened to them?
 Find out below.

-After its acquisition by Chase in 1999, H&Q continued as Chase H&Q before ultimately being absorbed into JP Morgan Chase.
+After its acquisition by Chase in 1999, H&Q continued as Chase H&Q before ultimately being absorbed by JP Morgan Chase.

-It lives on in a different incarnation as the “TWP” wealth management division of the firm.
+The Weisel name carried some obvious cachet.
+It lives on as the “TWP” wealth management division of Stifel.

-So what became of CoolSavings, which, after all, was the focus of the deal?
+So, what happened to CoolSavings, which, after all, was the focus of both the deal and deal toy?

 As its name and piggybank logo suggest, the company sought to save both consumers and retailers time and money via a proprietary, coupon-based, online matching network.

-Having weathered patent challenges, cash constraints, and a declining stock price, the company changed its name to Q Interactive in 2006, and in 2016, was acquired by Fluent.
+Having weathered patent challenges, cash constraints, and a declining stock price, CoolSavings changed its name to Q Interactive in 2006.
+In 2016 it was acquired by Fluent.